claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Phisicall prevention of usage of the device (to call police services, for example)
   * Access contacts and data (media or messages) stored in it
-  * Access to accounts and authentication mechanisms to accounts (saved passwords or authenticator apps)
+  * Access to accounts and authentication mechanisms to accounts (saved passwords or authenticator apps -2-factor authentication-)
   * Impersonation
   * Denial of access to device, networks or the Internet in general
   * Destruction to the device itself and any information on it
+  * Impersonate by using the victim's online identity to post public information that can be private or fake.

 * Exposing of private information or media: This attack builds on top of other attacks.
   Once an attacker has access to an account or device, they can use the access to get private information or private media stored in it.
-This can later be used for threatening, doxing, and more.
+This can later be used for threatening, extortion, doxing (posting private information), and more.
+  It can also be used to gather information regarding bank accounts, tax information and more.

 * Denial of access: This attack can be built on top of other attacks.
 It can consist of denying access to a device, but also denying access to the Internet in general